azeezat123/Hafsat-Website-Sales-Analysis/README.md

 ***

 ## Project Overview
 This project involved analyzing the sales data from the Hafsat Signature Ventures ecommerce website using Python.
-The goal was to provide insights and recommendations that could help Hafsat Signature Ventures optimize their sales performance..
+The goal was to provide insights and recommendations that could help Hafsat Signature Ventures optimize their sales performance.
 The following steps were taken:

 Data collection: The data was collected by manually downloading CSV reports from the website’s backend.
 These reports included useful data such as product sales, customer information, and purchase dates.